sdziallas/comp55/docs/labs/2-JavaIntro.md

 Step 0: Generate a function/method.

-We'll be using the word function & method interchangeably.
-Before you go onto the java lab for today, go into your hello world project in eclipse and make sure you feel comfortable writing at least one function/method.
+We'll be using the words **function** & **method** interchangeably.
+Before you go onto the java lab for today, *go into your hello world project in eclipse* and **make sure you feel comfortable writing at least one function/method**.
-You can check this by making the hello world into a function that gets run instead and then run the program.
+You can check this by making the hello world command into its own function (like ```sayHello()```), call that in main and ensure you get the same output when you re-run the program.
+Here is some review on functions which you are expected to know.

 ![](lab2media/media/image1.png)

-We'll talk more about the use of the static variable later, but you will not be using it most of the time.
+We'll talk more about the use of the ```static``` keyword later, but you will not be using it most of the time.

 ## STEP 0: Download the zip file from Canvas